jonrimmer/fake-latin-component/readme.md

 <link ref="import" href="fake-latin.html">
 ```

-To get some generated text, just drop a `<fake-latin>` element into you HTML wherever you want it.
+To get some generated text, just drop a `<fake-latin>` element into your HTML wherever you want it.

 ```html
 <span><fake-latin></fake-latin></span>